quwac/how-to-use-recyclerview-2020/README.md

-# howtouserecyclerview2020
+# How To Use RecyclerView 2020

-RecyclerView sample 2020
+RecyclerView sample project 2020